-On January 14, 2009, the Miami-Dade County School Board approved the application submitted by the Board of Directors of Lincoln-Marti Charter Schools, Inc. for the creation of Lincoln-Marti Charter Schools (Little Havana Campus Charter School) (the "School').
+On January 18, 2012, the Miami-Dade County School Board approved the application submitted by the Board of Directors of Lincoln-Marti Charter Schools, Inc. for the creation of Lincoln-Marti Charter School (Charter High School of the Americas) (the "School").
 Lincoln-Marti Charter Schools, Inc. (the "Organization") is a non-profit organization incorporated under the laws of Florida to operate charter schools organized pursuant to Section 1002.33 of the Florida Statutes.
 The governing body of the School is the Organization's Board of Directors.

 The School operates under a charter of the sponsoring school district, the Miami-Dade County School Board (the "School Board").
-The School's charter was approved by the School Board on January 14, 2009 and is effective until June 30, 2019.
-The charter may be renewed for up to an additional fifteen (15) years by mutual written agreement between the Organization and the School Board.
-At the end of the term of the charter, the School Board may choose not to renew the charter under grounds specified in the charter in which case the School Board is required to notify the Organization in writing at least 90 days prior to the charter's termination.
+The School's charter was approved by the School Board on January 18, 2012 and is effective as of July 19, 2012 (Inception) until June 30, 2017.
 Pursuant to Section 1002.33(8)(e), of the Florida Statutes, the charter school contract provides that in the event the School is dissolved or terminated, any unencumbered funds and all school property purchased with public funds automatically revert to the School Board.
 During the term of the charter, the School Board may also terminate the charter if good cause is shown.
 For financial reporting purposes, the School is considered a component unit of the School Board of Miami-Dade County and is included in the School Board's comprehensive annual financial report.